'The Butler' works its way to second box office win

 LOS ANGELES/NEW YORK Civil rights drama "Lee Daniels' The Butler" took home its second U.S. and Canadian box office title, topping a Jennifer Aniston comedy and a newly released supernatural teen film.

-"The Butler," starring Forest Whitaker and Oprah Winfrey, earned $17 million (10.91 million pounds) in ticket sales from Friday through Sunday, according to studio estimates.
+"The Butler," starring Forest Whitaker and Oprah Winfrey, earned $17 million in ticket sales from Friday through Sunday, according to studio estimates.
 Jennifer Aniston comedy "We're the Millers" came in second with $13.5 million.

 Among three late summer newcomers, "Mortal Instruments: City of Bones" landed in third with $9.3 million, comedy "The World's End" finished fourth with $8.9 million, while low-budget horror film "You're Next" only managed the No. 7 slot, with $7.1 million.